skrattaren/apf.rst/apf.rst

 - [p.
 144/138] "'She can play the dulcimer,' said the ghost of Teppicymon XXVII, apropos of nothing much."

-  Reference to Samuel Taylor Coleridge's "`Kubla Khan`_".
+  Reference to Samuel Taylor Coleridge's **Kubla Khan**.
 See also the annotation for p.
 127/115 of "Sourcery_".

 - [p.
 156/150] "[...] distilling the testicles of a small tree-dwelling